Quickstart Guide

 1. Identify if the desired verification is already part of the default library.
 ConStrain’s default verifications are documented here.
 If not, consider expanding the default verifications, help is provided here.

-2. Create a JSON file that contains all the information needed by ConStrain to run the verification as detailed below or as defined on this schema (TBD).
+2. Create a JSON file that contains all the information needed by ConStrain to run the verification as detailed below or as defined in this schema.

 3. Run the verification either using ConStrain as a library or using a ConStrain workflow.